tanny1412/feature-store-credit-scoring/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Apache License 2.0**.

+You may use, modify, and distribute this software under the terms of the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for the full license text and details.